aleozlx/3cv-blog/content/pages/2--cv/index.md

 `10` Started playbook-rs which is a YAML based **Docker**/**Kubernetes** workflow orchestration system.
 This creates a template to organize my research projects.

 `10` Created a **Celery** based job submission system that allowed students to submit GPU workflows to our own infrastructure.
 Hundreds of deep learning jobs **(TensorFlow)** were submitted through and executed in an orderly manner.
+(MUDSA)

-`09` Created a system that allow students to provision their own **AWS EMR** clusters and keeps track of and enforces limits on these clusters.
+`09` Created a system that allow (MUDSA) students to provision their own **AWS EMR** clusters and keeps track of and enforces limits on these clusters.
 It is used for a Spark learning environment.
 It also relates EBS persistent volumes to student accounts so that students can save/resume their projects without having the cluster turned on all the time.
 It transparently distributes security keys and secrets and collaborates with **LastPass**.
 There were almost 100 clusters in use with over 10 concurrency at any moment.
 I have supported the system for several months.

 `08` Started programming in **Rust**.
 This has turned out to be very helpful and has enabled me to write better C++ programs as well.
+Life-time is a quite implicit thing to thing about in many programming languages, but is ubiquitously applicable.

 `07` Learned about high-throughput computing (HTC) systems, especially **HTCondor**, using the national Open Science Grid (OSG) at University of Wisconsin.

-`06` Started contributing to an internal version of **Keras** framework for research use, and extending Keras and TensorFlow capabilities with novel operations and more flexible design patterns.
+`06` Started contributing to an internal version of **Keras** framework at Center for Geospatial Intelligence (CGI, although I don't work for them) for research use, and extending Keras and TensorFlow capabilities with novel operations and more flexible design patterns.

-`05` Automated **Cloudera Distributed Hadoop** cluster provisioning with **Ansible** and supported provisioning and maintaince of multiple clusters used by different academic programs.
+`05` Automated **Cloudera Distributed Hadoop** cluster provisioning with **Ansible** and supported provisioning and maintaince of multiple clusters used by MUDSA and some other research from MU Informatics Institute (MUII), where MUDSA belongs.

 `02` Organized Algorithm Practice weekly sessions in form of small group, that helps people practice interview and problem solving strategies with an emphasis on algorithm accuracy and efficiency reasoning.

-`01` Supported **Advanced Data Visualization**, a course of **Data Science and Analytics Program**, that involves data visualization techniques using **R**, **ggplot**, **Plotly**, **Shiny**, etc. Developed code for **Shiny** labs as course material.
+`01` Supported **Advanced Data Visualization**, a course from MUDSA, that involves data visualization techniques using **R**, **ggplot**, **Plotly**, **Shiny**, etc. Developed code for **Shiny** labs as course material.

 # 2017

-`12` Researched and maintained **Cloudera Distributed Hadoop** infrastructure for **Data Science and Analytics Program** in order to help support technical needs with **Spark** and **Drill** usage in course materials.
+`12` Researched and maintained **Cloudera Distributed Hadoop** infrastructure for MUDSA in order to help support technical needs with **Spark** and **Drill** usage in course materials.
 Developed ways to tie these computation resources to **JupyterHub** educational environment.
 Created detailed documentations for sustainable maintaince.

 `12` Graduated from **University of Missouri** with a Master's Degree in Computer Science, and continue on to a PhD degree.
 Completed and defended Master's Thesis: RELATIVE DEPTH ESTIMATION FROM SINGLE MONOCULAR IMAGES WITH DEEP CONVOLUTIONAL NETWORK.
 It is based on VGG deep convolutional network, Superpixel and Conditional Random Field, implemented using **TensorFlow** and **CUDA**.

 `08` Led an **Mizzou Computing Association** Special Interest Group: Scientific Computing using Python, that introduces various topics from data carpentery to machine learning to college students, with whiteboard theory sessions and open source materials.

-`06` Put together course materials and code for labs and exercises for a graduate level Data Science Emphasis Area course: **Applied Machine Learning from Data Analytics**.
+`06` Put together course materials and code for labs and exercises for a graduate level Data Science Emphasis Area course: **Applied Machine Learning from Data Analytics**, for MUDSA.
 Students learn from concepts and API usage to an in-depth understanding of how to select appropriate techniques for various data science tasks and operationalize their workflow.
 Topics cover a spectrum from simple Bayesian modeling to more advanced algorithms such as support vector machines, decision trees/forests, and neural networks.
 Technologies mainly involve **Scipy** stack, **Scikit-learn**, **TensorFlow** and **SparkML**.

-`06` Started working for **Data Science and Analytics Master's Program** at **University of Missouri** as GRA/GTA, developing course materials, researching infrastructure technologies and supporting students online.
+`06` Started working for **Data Science and Analytics Master's Program** at **University of Missouri** (MUDSA) as GRA/GTA, developing course materials, researching infrastructure technologies and supporting students online.

 `02` Organized Technical Interview Prep weekly sessions in form of small group, that helps people practice interview and problem solving strategies by whiteboard coding and brainstorming possible solutions.